glynnforrest/Crutches/docs/named_bitmask.md

 Remove a flag from the NamedBitmask.

-Remove more than one flag at a time by separating individual flags with |.
-For example, supplying 4 | 1 will remove both 4 and 1.
+Remove more than one flag at a time by passing flags as an array.

     $mask = new NamedBitmask(array('ADMIN', 'USER'), 1);
     $mask->removeFlag('ADMIN');